mcsee/Software-Design-Articles/Articles/Theory/Nude Models - Part II Getters/readme.md

 In the 90s there was a tendency to create a **double encapsulation** of attributes as an extreme approach on privacy.
 This means that, even from the private methods of an object, direct access to variables would be avoided.

 This practice doesn't generate any benefits.
-Adds unnecessary indirection, and expose setters and getters in languages ​​that have no distinction between **public** and **private** methods.
+Adds unnecessary indirection, and expose setters and getters in languages that have no distinction between **public** and **private** methods.

 In addition, it hides the **coupling** between an attribute and the direct methods that reference it, avoiding possible refactorings.